eduvix-uz/authentication/README.md

 To deploy this project to a production environment:
 1. Set `DEBUG=False` in your `.env` file.
-2. Use a production-ready web server like Gunicorn to serve the application.
+2. Configure a reverse proxy like Nginx or Apache to forward requests.
-3. Configure a reverse proxy like Nginx or Apache to forward requests.
+3. Set allowed hosts in `CORS_ALLOWED_ORIGINS` to make connection with frontend.

 ---